 A caution: Building codes usually place limits on tread and riser sizes and other stairway dimensions, so check with local authorities before finalizing your plans.
 Codes also mandate handrails in some situations.

-1. Excavate slope.
+Lay out your planned site with stakes and a string level.
 Cut carefully into the slope, making room for the desired tread and riser dimensions.
 Steps of two 8-inch timbers work well if they overlap by 4 inches.
-Lay the timbers, pound into place with a sledge, and check for level.

 Lay the timbers in place, then pound them until secure using a sledgehammer.
 Check for level.